stockholm-react-js/meetups/.github/PULL_REQUEST_TEMPLATE.md

 ## Hosting an event
 Awesome that you are interested in hosting an event!
-Before we can announce your event there are a few things that need to be handleded however.
+Before we can announce your event there are a few things that need to be handled however.

 To make the hosting experience as easy as possible we've written a [hosting guide](https://www.example.com) that goes through all the practical things that need to be taken into account when hosting an event.